GaryChengld/LearningAWS/DAV-C01-preparation.md

 #### EC2
 * Key pairs consist of a public key and a private key.
 You use the private key to create a digital signature, and then AWS uses the corresponding public key to validate the signature.
 Key pairs are used only for Amazon EC2 and Amazon CloudFront.
 AWS does not provide key pairs for your account; you must create them.
 You can create Amazon EC2 key pairs from the Amazon EC2 console, CLI, or API.
 Key pairs make a robust combination for accessing an instance securely, a better option than using passwords.

+* Reuse SSH key pairs across AWS Regions - Generate a public SSH key from a private SSH key.
+Then, import the key into each of your AWS Regions
+  1. Generate a public SSH key (.pub) file from the private SSH key (.pem) file.
+  2. Set the AWS Region you wish to import to.
+  3. Import the public SSH key into the new Region.

 #### Billing
 * By default, IAM users do not have access to the AWS Billing and Cost Management console.
 You or your account administrator must grant users access.
 You can do this by activating IAM user access to the Billing and Cost Management console and attaching an IAM policy to your users.
 Then, you need to activate IAM user access for IAM policies to take effect.
 You only need to activate IAM user access once.